AsherFarag/Tridium/README.md

 # Tridium <img width="30" height="30" alt="EngineIcon" src="https://github.com/user-attachments/assets/7d278b18-99f9-4553-bbad-07164aab1872" /></br>

-**Tridium** is a modern 3D game engine built in C++ with a focus on flexibility, performance, and editor-driven development.
+**Tridium** is a modern 3D game engine built in C++20 with a focus on flexibility, performance, and simplicity.
 It features an integrated Editor, Physics, ECS (Entity Component System), runtime C++ reflection, serialization, physically-based rendering (PBR), and a dynamically-bound Rendering Hardware Interface (RHI) supporting **OpenGL** and **DirectX 12**.
+It is still in development with a lot features planned.

 > ⚠️ **Important:** This project is currently under active development.
 Expect bugs and incomplete features.